 This project originated when the Greater Pittsburgh Chapter of the American Civil Liberties Union (ACLU) of Pennsylvania asked me to volunteer my services and photograph the 2018 Pittsburgh Pride march.
 I normally don’t photograph people, but I found this opportunity to expand my visual vocabulary a compelling one.
 On the day of the march, I arrived early to photograph the marchers as they assembled, and then I found a street corner to capture the movement.

-Please click on the image to view the project.
+Please click on the title, "Everyday People" to view the project.